 In most cases, this would not have happened if the victim had appointed an experienced spinal cord injury lawyer to pursue their claim.

-The Bendell Law Firm is experienced at protecting the rights of spinal cord injury victims in Post Falls, Idaho and we will not quit until you get the compensation you deserve.
+The Bendell Law Firm, PLLC, is experienced at protecting the rights of spinal cord injury victims in Post Falls, Coeur d’Alene and throughout North Idaho, and we will not quit until you get the compensation you deserve.

 The spinal cord is a bundle of nerves that runs from the base of the skull down the center of the back.
 It is responsible for sending motor commands from the brain to the body, sending sensory information from the body to the brain and coordinating reflexes.

 It is easy to see, therefore, how any injury to this area could have highly debilitating effects.
 Whether the spinal cord is impinged upon or damaged in another way, the effects are serious and if the cord is severed, can even lead to permanent paralysis.